-CV 1.3.4 Intake systems with significant mass or cantilever from the cylinder head must be supported to prevent stress to the intake system.
-Supports to the engine must be rigid.
-Supports to the chassis must incorporate isolation to allow for engine movement and chassis torsion.
+CV 1.3.4 Intake systems with significant mass or cantilever from the cylinder head must be supported to prevent stress to the intake system resulting from engine movement and chassis torsion.

-CV 1.4 Throttle
+CV1.4 Throttle

 - CV 1.4.1 The vehicle must be equipped with a throttle body.
 The throttle body may be of any size or design. - CV 1.4.2 The throttle must be actuated mechanically by a foot pedal, i.e. via a cable or a rod system, see CV 1.5, or by an Electronic Throttle Control (ETC) system, see CV 1.6. - CV 1.4.3 Throttle position is defined as percentage of travel from fully closed to fully open where 0% is fully closed and 100% is fully open.
 The idle position is the average position of the throttle body while the engine is idling. - CV 1.4.4 The throttle system mechanism must be protected from debris ingress to prevent jamming.